 Quantified abstract domains provide the expressive power required to state universally quantified invariants of unbounded data-structures.
 We formally define quantified abstract domains by using base domains - whose facts are used to build universally quantified facts - as parameters.
 We provide a general framework for building abstract interpreters over such quantified domains.
-This is achieved using a rich interface provided by the base domain (Table 2).
-This interface consists of the standard over-approximation functions along with additional functions that compute under-approximations of logical boolean operators.
+This is achieved using a rich interface provided by the base domain.
+This interface consists of the standard over-approximation functions (that are used to build abstract interpreters over the base domain) along with additional functions that compute under-approximations of logical boolean operators.
 The under-approximation functions play a foundational role in the process of invariant generation.